- Home /

 5. Motion to Court for Foreclosure Order |

-Once the Court issues a Foreclosure Order the lender may schedule the sale of the property at a public auction.
-Notice of the public auction is:
+Once the court issues a Foreclosure Order, the lender may schedule the property sale at public auction.
+Notice of public auction is:

 |